srazmjo/Workshop1/Project1.md

 7. Ogooué-Lolo (Koulamoutou)
 8. Ogooué-Maritime (Port-Gentil)
 9. Woleu-Ntem (Oyem)
-Gabon is then divided into another 50 departments, with the president appointing one main governor for each province and 50 other representatives for subdepartments.
+Gabon is then divided into another 50 departments.
 Located on the equator, Gabon is bordered by Equatorial Guinea to the northwest, Cameroon to the north, the Republic of the Congo on the east and south, and the Gulf of Guinea to the west.
 Abundant petroleum and foreign private investment have helped make Gabon one of the most prosperous countries in Sub-Saharan Africa, with the fourth highest GDP per capita in the region.
 GDP grew by more than 6% per year from 2010 to 2012.
 However, because of inequality in income distribution, a significant proportion of the population remains poor.

 ![](Gabon.png)